rdurelli/parserLogTest/README.md

 curl http://localhost:3333/api/logs?offset=10&limit=5
 ```
-Then, as response we will get the following json:
+Then, when use the second request we will get the response as follow:

 ### Response